asbor/iu-project-software-engineering/doc/HoppyBrew-Concept.md

-# HoppyBrew documentation
+# HoppyBrew Documentation

 ## Introduction

-HoppyBrew is a self-hosted web application designed for brewing enthusiasts and homebrewers.
-Inspired by [Brewfather](https://brewfather.app/), it operates within a Docker container and is offered free of charge.
-Developed as part of the Software Engineering course at the Faculty of Informatics, International University of Applied Sciences Bad Honnef - Bonn, HoppyBrew caters to those seeking efficient management of their brewing processes.
+HoppyBrew stands as a dedicated web application crafted for brewing enthusiasts and homebrewers, specifically designed for self-hosting.
+Drawing inspiration from [Brewfather](https://brewfather.app/), it operates seamlessly within a Docker container and comes with no associated costs.
+Developed as part of the Software Engineering course at the Faculty of Informatics, International University of Applied Sciences Bad Honnef - Bonn, HoppyBrew addresses the critical need for streamlined management of brewing processes.

-Motivated by the creator's personal experience as a homebrewer exploring self-hosting, this project aims to provide a tailored solution.
-The web application enables users to create, share, and manage their beer recipes independently, eliminating the need for subscription-based services like Brewfather.
+Born from the personal journey of the creator as a homebrewer venturing into self-hosting, HoppyBrew aims to be a bespoke solution.
+This web application empowers users to independently create, share, and manage their beer recipes, eliminating any dependence on subscription-based services like Brewfather.

-Distinct from existing alternatives, HoppyBrew fills a niche by offering a self-hosted solution running in a Docker container.
-Users can create accounts, log in, and seamlessly handle recipe-related tasks, including creation, editing, and deletion.
-Additionally, the application features a search function for recipes by name, style, or ingredients.
+What sets HoppyBrew apart is its self-hosted architecture within a Docker container, providing users with easy account creation, login, and seamless control over recipe-related tasks such as creation, editing, and deletion.
+The application also boasts a user-friendly search function for recipes based on name, style, or ingredients.

-Going beyond recipe management, HoppyBrew integrates with iSpindel over Ethernet, allowing users to monitor and track the fermentation process.
-The application also assists users in keeping track of their brewing inventory and generates shopping lists based on selected recipes, enhancing the overall brewing experience.
+Moving beyond mere recipe management, HoppyBrew integrates seamlessly with iSpindel over Ethernet, allowing users to actively monitor and track the fermentation process.
+It further aids users in keeping a meticulous record of their brewing inventory and generates shopping lists based on selected recipes, thereby elevating the overall brewing experience for users.